 Once a job is in the foreground, you can kill it with

-CTRL-C, let it complete, or suspend and background it again.
+CTRL + C, let it complete, or suspend and move it to the background again.

+There may be times, though, when you want to close a terminal but keep the background processes running.
 There are a number of ways of accomplishing this.
-The most flexible ways are typically to use a terminal multiplexer like
+One of the more flexible ways is to use a terminal multiplexer like

-tmux, or use a utility that provides at least the detach functionality of those, like
+tmux.
+Another solution is to use a utility that provides the detach functionality of

-However, this isn't always an option.
-Sometimes these programs aren't available or you've already started the process you need to continue running.
-Sometimes these are overkill for what you need to accomplish.
+However, this isn’t always an option.
+Sometimes these programs aren’t available or you’ve already started the process you need to continue running.
+Sometimes these could even be overkill for what you need to accomplish.

 If you know when starting the process that you will want to close the terminal before the process completes, you can start it using the

 nohup command.
 This makes the started process immune to the SIGHUP signal.
-It will continue running when the terminal closes.
-It will be reassigned as a child of the init system:
+It will continue running when the terminal closes and will be reassigned as a child of the init system:

 - nohup ping -i 5 google.com &

-You will see a line that looks like this, indicating that the output of the command will be written to a file called
+This will return a line like the following, indicating that the output of the command will be written to a file called

 Outputnohup: ignoring input and appending output to ‘nohup.out’

 If you close the terminal window and open another one, the process will still be running.
-You will not see it in the output of the
+You will not find it in the output of the

 jobs command because each terminal instance maintains its own independent job queue.
-The terminal closing caused the
+Closing the terminal will cause the

 ping job to be destroyed even though the